As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 If you’re from the Western world, chances are high that you’ve heard Japan referred to as the ‘Land of the rising sun’.
 But why is this the case?

-Well in short it’s because in China the sun rises from Japan, the Kanji for ‘Nippon’ means ‘suns origin’, and finally because some sailors told Marco Polo it was the land was sun rises.
-But read on because it’s a little more complicated than that.
+Well in short it’s because in China the sun rises from Japan, the Kanji for ‘Nippon’ means ‘suns origin’, and finally because some sailors told Marco Polo it was the land where the sun rises from.

-In today’s short post we are going to take a look at the many names of Japan, exploring in depth the question “Why is Japan called the land of the rising questions, and other questions you’ve been asking!
+In today’s short post, we are going to take a look at the many names of Japan, exploring in depth the question “Why is Japan called the land of the rising sun?”, and a whole host of other questions you’ve been asking!

 Why is Japan called “Japan” in English instead of “Nippon”?